 Outdoor equipment is one of the largest and fastest growing markets for powder coating.
 This is no surprise, since powder coating outdoor equipment makes good sense for both equipment builders and their customers.
 From playground equipment to sporting goods, powder coated outdoor products last longer and perform better.
 In this article, we’re going to look at how powder coating systems reduce costs and produce a better outdoor product.

 Powder Coating Versus Wet Paint

 Almost all metal products that are going outside need to be finished in one way or another.
 Preventing rust is one of the main reasons that metal coatings were invented.
 Properly prepared, a finished metal object will outlast an unpainted one.
-So, why is powder coating better than wet paint for outdoor equipment?
+So, why is a powder coating system better than wet paint methods for outdoor equipment?
 The simple answer is that powder coating is cheaper to apply and typically lasts longer.

 Powder Coating Is Cheaper To Apply